luciopaiva/lucios-backup-tools/README.md

     /Users/myuser/my-backups/backup.tgz
     PASSED

-Now I make sure that my AWS credentials are set in `~/.aws/credentials`.
-They must be generated in the IAM service panel with full S3 access permissions.
-The credentials file should look like this:
+Make sure that proper AWS credentials are set in `~/.aws/credentials` (see the AWS access key section above) and run the upload script:

-    [default]
-    aws_access_key_id=NSDKCJNSDKCJSDKN
-    aws_secret_access_key=NAKSDCJNAKSD2489nDCSKCDJ

-If `aws` CLI tool is installed, `aws configure` can be used to set up the access key.

-Finally, run the upload script:

     node upload-to-s3-with-md5.js